This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Why I Decided to Replace My Doorbell

-For one, the old doorbell was inexplicably re-mounted to the left of the hole where the wiring comes out (and has been since I moved inward on the door frame).
-I can see an outline and old hole marks on the trim, where the original doorbell was, so I really can’t understand why someone would put the doorbell in any other place.
+There are lots of things I hate about the old doorbell installed on my house.
+For one, the old doorbell button was re-mounted to the left of the hole where the wiring comes out to make room for a storm door I have since removed.
+I can see an outline and old hole marks on the trim, where the original doorbell was, so I really can’t understand why the previous owner did such a sloppy job of leaving an exposed wire like this.

-Plus, the old doorbell was quite tarnished and clashes with all of the other finishes on the exterior around the front door (which I’ve slowly been replacing with satin nickel finishes, including the house numbers, knocker, porch light, and recently, the door handle and deadbolt).
+Also, the old wired doorbell was quite tarnished and clashes with all of the other finishes on the exterior around the front door (which I’ve slowly been replacing with satin nickel finishes, including the house numbers, knocker, porch light, and recently, the door handle and deadbolt).
 I think the satin nickel finish goes so much better with the navy blue front door and the white trim.

 So, in case the reasons aren’t painfully obvious from the pictures, it was definitely time for a doorbell replacement.
 Fortunately, this home improvement project isn’t too tricky, and it’s a great way to update your front porch and door.

-For this doorbell replacement project, you’ll need the following supplies:
+You may need the following supplies:

 - screwdriver (flat or Phillips head, whichever works for your screws)